nnirror/wax/README.md

 Clips any values in `input 1` below `minimum` or above `maximum` to be equal to `minimum` and `maximum`, respectively.

 ## clock
-Returns metronomic subdivisions of `root click time (ms)`.
+Returns metronomic subdivisions of `tempo (ms)`.
 Each outlet runs at a different, increasingly faster speed.

 ## comb
 Applies a comb filter effect to `input`. `feedback` expect a range of floats 0 - 1.